caido/documentation/src/reference/features/logging/search.md

 - The presets to use (implicit AND).

 ::: info
-There is an implicit AND in between each of those sections.
+There is an implicit AND in-between each of those sections.
 :::

 View the [Filters](../overview/filters.md) documentation for more information.